lupyuen/lupyuen.github.io/src/rust6.md

   // Call the program logic in Rust Main let res = rust_main(argc, argv);

-  // If Rust Main returns an error, print it if let Err(e) = res {
+  // If Rust Main returns an error, print it.
+  // We won't wrap `printf`, because it needs VarArgs. if let Err(e) = res {
     unsafe { printf(b"ERROR: rust_main() failed with error %d\n\0" as *const u8, e); }
-    e
+    e  // Return the Error Code
   } else {
-    0
+    0  // Or return the Result Code 0
   }
 }
 ```